Opinion | The stakes at Trump’s trial: Whether GOP will fully denounce political violence

 “Letting Trump off the hook for inciting an attempt at insurrection will be like writing these groups a proverbial permission slip for future action,” Holt continued.
 “It would also send a message that spreading disinformation and animating extremist forces in violent attacks against democracy is a permissible way of conducting politics.”

-After Senate Republicans failed to convict Trump the first time, for trying to strongarm a foreign ally into helping him corrupt our election, Democrats warned that this would only embolden him further.
+After Senate Republicans failed to convict Trump the first time, for trying to strong-arm a foreign ally into helping him corrupt our election, Democrats warned that this would only embolden him further.
 Republicans mumbled that he had learned his lesson.

-We’re now at the same place again.
+We’re now in the same place again.
 Only this time, Republicans will be failing to hold Trump accountable for inciting a massive outpouring of political violence.
 They can’t possibly believe that if they don’t, he will have learned his lesson and refrain from inciting more later.

 Yet they are likely going to acquit anyway.
 It’s hard to imagine a more grave dereliction of duty than that.